 It is hardly possible to use software that fails to connect to third-party enterprise systems or whose modules fall apart.
-To prevent such issues, test teams perform integration testing.
+To prevent such issues, testing teams thoroughly validate the software integrations, while performing the system testing.

-In this article, we explore a case from our software testing practice to help you grasp the essence of integration testing better, namely, integration testing of an e-store.
+In this article, we describe a case from our software testing practice to help you grasp the essence of integration testing better, namely, integration testing of an e-store.

 The project featured a B2C e-store for a large multi-industry company running chains of gas stations along with roadside diners, gardening centers, as well as retail and wholesale stores.
 The customer already had a B2B e-store and an ERP system with affiliated BI and accounting modules.
 The new e-store had to be integrated with these systems.

-To implement integration testing efficiently, the testing team mapped the project structure:
+To validate the system's integrations efficiently, the testing team mapped the project structure:

 - Invoice functional unit + ERP system (component integration testing).